Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 I'm a joiner.
 How do I know if I've paid too much tax?

-HMRC's tax rebate rules allow you get tax refunded when you spend money on essential work costs like travel.
+HMRC's tax rebate rules allow you to claim tax back when you spend money on essential work costs like travel.
 There are regulations about what you can claim for, and it's easy to miss out on what you're owed.
 Work travel to temporary sites is generally the big reason for getting a tax rebate, whether it's by public transport on in your own vehicle.
 If you're not being reimbursed for those costs, you're owed tax back from HMRC.

 As a joiner, you'll probably find you're owed rebates for other costs, too.
 We're talking about unavoidable expenses like food, or accommodation when you're travelling for work.
 If you're paying for the cleaning, repair or replacement of your work tools or clothes, those can count toward your claim, too.
 If you wear a uniform or protective gear, for instance, you're entitled to a tax rebate.
 The same goes for union fees and subscriptions to professional bodies.
 Again, though, they only count toward your refund if they're essential to your job.